pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 -   The daemon does not automatically start after user approval if the following steps are taken:
     -   Reproduction steps:
         1. Register a daemon using `SMAppService.register`.
-        2. Approve the daemon in System Settings > General > Login Items.
+        2. Approve the daemon in System Settings > General > Login Items & Extensions.
         3. Revoke the approval.
         4. Restart macOS.
         5. Re-approve the daemon.